 - OS keychain available (on WSL, install a keyring package before linking).

-What happens: the CLI mints signing + encryption keys locally, registers the public keys with Ghostable, and stores the private keys in your OS keychain.
+What happens: the CLI mints signing and encryption keys locally, registers the public keys with Ghostable, and stores the private keys in your OS keychain.
 No secrets leave your machine.

 ghostable device status